deepmancer/aredis-client/README.md

     db=0,
 )
 ```

-## Creating an AsyncRedis Instance
+### 🏗️ Creating an AsyncRedis Instance

-You can create an instance of AsyncRedis using the configuration:
+Next, create an instance of `AsyncRedis` using the configuration:

 ```python
 from aredis_client import AsyncRedis